BGCG/project3/README.md

 * GitPod - the developer platform was used as a space to code my site which was then pushed to Github
 * GitHub - to store the app prior to connecting Heroku
 * Heroku - for deployment to live terminal
+* Lucid Chart - for wireframing, which an image of the wireframe created in Lucid Chart is provided in the Design section of this README
+* AmIResponsive - for the screenshot of how the app will look across different devices, which is included in the introductio to this README

 ### Deployment